como-usar-freertos-en-arduino

 We are starting a new series of posts aimed at seeing how to use FreeRTOS on a processor like Arduino, or on an ESP866 or ESP32.

-In this first post, we will make an initial introduction and see how to use FreeRTOS on an Arduino AVR.
+In this first post, we will make a first introduction and see how to use FreeRTOS on an Arduino AVR.
 However, the rest of the posts in the series will be done using an ESP32, within the ESP8266/ESP32 section.

-In the blog, we have frequently talked about how to achieve an “asynchronous” behavior in a processor like Arduino.
-We have seen everything from the most basic Approach to multitasking in Arduino.
-Blink without delay to libraries like Arduino AsyncTask Library.
+On the blog, we have frequently talked about how to achieve “asynchronous” behavior on a processor like Arduino.
+We have seen from the most basic Approach to Multitasking in Arduino.
+Blink without delay, to libraries like Arduino AsyncTask Library.

-If we talk about achieving asynchronous tasks, sooner or later we were going to come across FreeRTOS because it is one of the best ways to manage the execution of concurrent tasks in a processor.
+If we talk about how to achieve asynchronous tasks, sooner or later we were going to encounter FreeRTOS because it is one of the best ways to manage the execution of concurrent tasks on a processor.

-But, before diving in, let’s start from the beginning by seeing why this obsession with asynchrony, and why FreeRTOS is going to be of great help to achieve it.
+But, before we get into the thick of it, let’s start at the beginning by seeing why this obsession with asynchronicity, and why FreeRTOS is going to be a great help in achieving it.

-When you carry out a medium or large-sized project, there are several parts of the program that act simultaneously.
-One of the most important aspects of project design is to see how these parts relate to and interact with each other.
+When you carry out a medium or large-sized project, you have several parts of the program that act simultaneously.
+One of the most important aspects of the project design is seeing how these parts relate and interact with each other.

-For example, a robot will need to control the speed of the motors, measure distances, make decisions, display data on a screen, or transmit it remotely.
+For example, a robot will need to control motor speed, measure distances, make decisions, display data on a screen, or transmit it remotely.

-An important aspect is that not all of these tasks need the same timing.
-For example, controlling the speed of the motors will need to be done more frequently than, for example, data transmission.
+An important aspect is that not all these tasks need the same timing.
+For example, motor speed control will need to be performed more frequently than, for example, data transmission.

-Managing all of this can be complicated.
-This is where FreeRTOS comes into play by providing a framework for the coordination and management of this type of tasks.
+Managing all this can be complicated.
+This is where FreeRTOS comes into play, providing a framework for the coordination and management of this type of tasks.

 What is FreeRTOS

-As its name suggests, FreeRTOS (Free Real-time operating system) is a real-time operating system for embedded devices.
-It is distributed under the MIT license and available on the project’s website at https://www.freertos.org/
+As its name indicates, FreeRTOS (Free Real-time operating system) is a real-time operating system for embedded devices.
+It is distributed under the MIT license and available on the project’s website https://www.freertos.org/

 Let’s see what this means.
-On the one hand, like any operating system, we have a program that controls access to the hardware and on which the rest of the tasks are executed.
+On one hand, like any operating system, we are dealing with a program that controls access to the hardware and on top of which the rest of the tasks run.

-For its part, “real-time” means that, unlike the operating systems we are used to (Windows, Linux, Android, etc), this one is focused on having a very fine and precise control of time.
+On the other hand, “real-time” means that, unlike the SOs we are used to (Windows, Linux, Android, etc.), this one is focused on having very fine and precise control over time.
 Something that is dispensable in the case of a computer, but very important in an embedded system.

 FreeRTOS provides various functionalities and tools such as tasks, semaphores, stacks, or a notification bus.
-We will see all these functions in due time in future posts.
+We will see all these functions in due time in upcoming posts.

-It is a robust and consolidated project, whose first versions date back to 2003, and has been ported to more than 35 architectures.
-It is mainly developed in C, with a few functions in assembly.
-In addition, it was designed to have a low consumption of resources and fast execution.
+It is a robust and consolidated project, whose first versions date back to 2003, and which has been ported to more than 35 architectures.
+It is mainly developed in C, with a few functions in assembler.
+Furthermore, it was designed to have low resource consumption and fast execution.

-As expected, within the “Core” of FreeRTOS operation we find the concept of “Task”.
-In short, a task is a wrapper around a function that we pass to FreeRTOS to manage.
+As expected, at the very “Core” of FreeRTOS’s operation we find the concept of “Task”.
+In summary, a task is a wrapper around a function, which we pass to FreeRTOS to manage.

-Closely related we have the concept of Scheduler which is the part of FreeRTOS that is responsible for managing and executing the different tasks that we have defined.
+Closely related we have the concept of Scheduler, which is the part of FreeRTOS responsible for managing and executing the different tasks we have defined.

-For this, each task has a state that can be available, running, suspended, or blocked.
-The Scheduler changes the states according to the following flow.
+To do this, each task has a state that can be available, running, suspended, or blocked.
+The state change is performed by the Scheduler, according to the following flow.

 arduino-freertos-task-state